3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 ## Performance tests

 How to prove the performance gain without tests and benchmarks?
-I have performed few tests and launched one benchmark in order to show how performance increased by enabling the CPB feature.
+First of all, I have performed a few tests using memtest86+ in BIOS and Linux OS utilities like stress/stress-ng, dd etc. Furthermore, I have launched one benchmark in order to show how performance increased by enabling the CPB feature.

 All test have been performed on Debian Linux installed on mSATA SSD: